alexellis/ghost-on-docker/README.md

 #### Just want to learn Docker?

-Start today with a dozen progressive labs with my [Hands-on Docker tutorial](http://blog.alexellis.io/handsondocker/)
+Start learning today with a dozen progressive labs with my [Hands-on Docker tutorial](http://blog.alexellis.io/handsondocker/)

 #### How I self-host my blog for free